 In Psalm 83:1-8, the Psalmist Asaph laments the ongoing animosity of neighboring nations toward Israel.
 Note how closely verse 6 juxtaposes the Ishmaelites and the Edomites: The tents of Edom and the Ishmaelites.
 They are also the first ones mentioned of the nations named in verses 6-8, several of which are Arabic.
-Verse four is worthy of note: They have said, "Come, and let us wipe them out as a nation, that the name of Israel be remembered no more" - a refrain repeated daily today within those very nations!
+Verse four is worthy of note: They have said, "Come, and let us wipe them out as a nation, that the name of Israel be remembered no more" - a refrain repeated often within those very nations today!
 Also Ezekiel 35:1-5 and Obadiah 10-14.

-In 1941, the Grand Mufti of Jerusalem met with Hitler, Himmler and Von Ribbentrop "to persuade them to extend the Nazis’ anti-Jewish program to the Arab world".7
+In 1941, the Grand Mufti (Islamic legal expert and official) of Jerusalem met with Hitler, Himmler and Von Ribbentrop "to persuade them to extend the Nazis’ anti-Jewish program to the Arab world".(7)

 4. Arab Anti-Semitism and Islam

-Islam was founded on the visions of an Arab, Mohammed.
-The visions were written down and were eventually compiled into the Islamic holy book, the Qur'an.
-In light of the prophecies that [Ishmael's] hand shall be against every man, . . . and he shall dwell over against all his brethren (Genesis 16:12, ASV), and that the enmity of the Edomites toward Israel is an everlasting enmity (Ezekiel 35:5), it flows naturally that the Qur'an encourages anti-Semitic sentiment and violence.
-Some examples:
+Islam was founded on the visions of an Arab, Mohammed, and were written down and eventually compiled into the Islamic holy book, the Qur'an.
+In light of the prophecies that [Ishmael's] hand shall be against every man, . . . and he shall dwell over against all his brethren (Genesis 16:12, ASV), and that the enmity of the Edomites toward Israel is an everlasting enmity (Ezekiel 35:5), it flows naturally that the Qur'an encourages anti-Semitic sentiment and violence, and so it does:

 The first clause of the statement is consistent with the fact that most Arabs believe that Ishmael was the covenant son of Abraham, not Isaac.